• Skip to primary navigation

 You can always use store-bought dumpling wrappers for convenience.
 They come in refrigerated or frozen, and are available at Korean/Asian markets or even at your local grocery stores.
 When I make dumplings, I make a lot of them to freeze, so I often use store-bought ones to save time.

 However, it’s really not that hard to make wrappers at home.
 Homemade wrappers taste much better.
 They are also more resilient and durable to work with.
 You can also make colorful dough.
-See my How to Make Dumpling Wrappers for the greed dough I used here.
+See my How to Make Dumpling Wrappers for the green dough I used here.

 DSC6717 - Shrimp Dumplings (Saeu Mandu)